paolo-f/bcfind/doc/guide.rst

 The ``merge_markers.py`` script has a ``--verbose`` option for debug purposes.
-Merging markers is a mandatory step for the application of the Manifold Filter, explained in section :ref:`_manifold-filter`.
+Merging markers is a mandatory step before the Manifold Filter can be applied, as explained below.

 .. _manifold-filter: